Rutger505/tic-tac-toe/docs/sdd.md

 #### Client to Server

 - `game-move`: When a user makes a move in the game

+#### Server to Client

+- `game-move-opponent`: When the opponent makes a move in the game
-- `game-finished`: When a user finishes the game
+- `game-finished`: When the game is finished
+- `opponent-disconnected`: When the opponent disconnects